Are you looking to hire a virtual assistant?

 This is the most common challenge faced by anyone looking to hire a VA.

 When you’re in an office, you have an idea of what everyone’s working on.

-But when your employee is 1000 miles away, they could be up to anything right?
+But when your mobile workforce is 1000 miles away, they could be up to anything right?

 But there’s a simple solution.